 Brantford Power's proposed adjustment to its RTSRs is approved.
-The RTSRs were adjusted based on the current host-RTSRs and the UTRs current at the time of the filing.
+The RTSRs were adjusted based on the host-RTSRs and the UTRs effective January 1, 2019.

 The differences resulting from the approval of new 2019 RTSRs will be captured in Accounts 1584 and 1586.